Jackie Lacey: Campaign contributions from law enforcement unions

 In June 2020, a group of high-profile prosecutors from California's most heavily populated counties, lobbied the California State Bar to prohibit District Attorneys from accepting donations from law enforcement unions, citing the possible conflicts of interest with respect to how district attorneys investigate, prosecute, or interact with police officers.
 Lacey has publicly opposed this proposed prohibition.
 During the 2020 Los Angeles County District Attorney primary election, law enforcement unions had contributed over 75% of the $2.2 million raised by Lacey.
 Lacey ultimately won a plurality of votes in the race, given broad financial support from these law enforcement unions, including Association for Los Angeles Deputy Sheriffs (ALADS) and Los Angeles Police Protective League (LAPPL).

 Personal life

-Lacey lives in the Granada Hills neighborhood with her husband, David Lacey.
-They have two adult children, Kareem and April.
+Lacey lived in the Granada Hills neighborhood with her husband, David Lacey, until his death in 2022.
+They had two adult children, Kareem and April.
 Lacey's husband David wielded a gun on March 2, 2020, when protesters came to their home to call for her resignation and knocked on their door.
-He was subsequently charged with three counts of assault with a firearm by the California Attorney General's Office.
+He was subsequently charged with three counts of assault with a firearm by the California Attorney General's Office but the charge was dismissed after he completed a diversion program.